coaxial/ansible-playbooks/mailserver/README.md

 # mailserver playbook

-This playbook will deploy a mailcow email server.
+This playbook will deploy a mailcow email server and back up using [borg](https://borgbackup.readthedocs.io/en/stable/).

 Min config is 1Ghz, 1GB RAM, 5GB disk.
 Recommended is 1.5GB RAM + swap.

+Leverages the https://github.com/coaxial/ansible-role-mailcow Ansible role, see its README for more details and its vars.

 ## Prerequisites